Iowa Army Ammunition Plant

 The Iowa Army Ammunition Plant (IAAAP), located in Des Moines County in southeastern Iowa, near the city of Burlington, produces and delivers component assembly, and medium- and large-caliber ammunition items for the United States Department of Defense using modern production methods in support of worldwide operations.
 The facility is part of the US Army Joint Munitions Command.

 Geography

 The 19,011 acre plant is located at 17571 DMC Highway 79, Middletown, Iowa; 8 miles west of Burlington, Iowa.

 History

 The IAAAP was established in November 1940, as the Iowa Ordnance Plant and started production in 1941.
 Production was stopped in 1945, when World War II ended.
 The plant resumed its ammunition manufacturing mission in 1949.
 In 1950, in response to the Korean conflict, production increased dramatically.
 In 1975, the Army assumed responsibility for IAAAP.

 In 2025, United States Department of Defense awarded MSM North America, a Czechoslovak Group subsidiary, a United States Department of Defense contract for Future Artillery Complex to be built and operated within the Iowa Army Ammunition Plant, becoming the first foreign company to participate in artillery production for the US Army.
 The highly automated plant shall produce 36,000 155mm artillery shells by September 2029.

+On October 21st, 2024, The Nation published an article exposing the Iowa Army Ammunition Plant's role in the murders of paramedics Yusuf Zeino and Ahmed Madhoun by Israeli forces amid the latter's genocide in Gaza.
+The paramedics were sent by the Palestinian Red Crescent Society to rescue 6-year-old Hind Rajab on January 29th, 2024.
+Despite traveling an approved route in a clearly marked ambulance, they were targeted by an Israeli Defense Forces Merkava tank, which fired an M830A1 High Explosive Anti-Tank Multi-Purpose-Tracer (HEAT-MP-T) into the vehicle.
+The remains of the vehicle were discovered twelve days later.
+A piece of shrapnel was found bearing a serial number that traced to the IAAAP.
+The attack on the ambulance and the killing of Hind Rajab is widely considered a war crime within the international community, including by the United Nations.